-Space Nerds in Space
+Space Miners in Space

-Space Nerds in Space (or SNiS for short) is a collaborative space exploration game with a twist: Each player is responsible for one part of the same ship.
+Continue reading →Space Nerds in Space (or SNiS for short) is a collaborative space exploration game with a twist: Each player is responsible for one part of the same ship.
 The game allows for multiple teams to compete against each other, and can also accomodate a game master that can inject non-player parties into the universe.

 Continue reading →